 - Keep active: Physical activity helps you maintain a healthy weight, strengthens your heart, and improves blood circulation.
 All these benefits help reduce your chance of developing heart disease.

 - Lower cholesterol: High levels of cholesterol can clog your arteries and raise your risk of heart attacks.
 Simple lifestyle changes such as the ones featured in this guidance can help you lower your cholesterol levels.
 In some cases, medication may be prescribed.

 The link between CVD and COVID-19

 According to the latest reports, those living with heart conditions have been linked to an increased risk of "poor outcomes from COVID-19".

 At the time of writing, those taking medication for a heart condition are being advised by the World Heart Federation to secure a one-month supply of medication or longer if possible.
 Adhering to the latest government guidelines is also essential.

 - Be the example: World Heart Day encourages us all to understand what it takes to live a heart healthy life.
 Look for ways to make simple adjustments to improve your heart health and set an example for your friends, colleagues and loved ones to follow.

 - Social media: The World Heart Federation have various digital resources to share via social media, including factsheets, infographics, and banners.
 Visit the campaigns’ online resource centre here.

-Alternatively, you can access the My Healthy Advantage app (iOS & Android) to view a variety of wellbeing resources including articles, videos, mini health checks and 4-week programmes, all aimed at improving your physical and mental wellbeing.
+Alternatively, if you have access the My Healthy Advantage app (iOS & Android) you can view a variety of wellbeing resources including articles, videos, mini health checks and 4-week programmes, all aimed at improving your physical and mental wellbeing.